OCA/business-requirement/business_requirement_crm/readme/DESCRIPTION.md

-This module extends the functionality of CRM and Business Requirement to support create new Requirementes from Opportunity.
+This module extends the functionality of CRM and Business Requirement to support creating new Requirements from an Opportunity.